lionelmace/ibmcloud-utils/vpn/README.md

 ## Contributors

-Thank you to [Vann Lam](https://github.com/vannlam) to testing the full workflow and certification generation.
+Thank you to [Vann Lam](https://github.com/vannlam) for testing the full workflow and the certificates generation.